clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

    If DHCP is available, no user selection may be required.

 #.
-Navigate to :guilabel:`Configure network interface` and
+Navigate to :guilabel:`Configure Network Interfaces` and
    select :kbd:`Enter`.

 #.
 Navigate to the network :guilabel:`interface` you wish to change.